acorrenson/Algos/Python_implem/README.md

-# Python implementation of usefull algorithms
+# Python implementation of useful algorithms